SvenTiigi/WhatsNewKit/README.md

 <br/>

-`WhatsNewKit` enables you to showcase your awesome new app features like Apple did with Keynote, Pages, Numbers, etc. WhatsNewKit can be easily configured to your needs while maintaining full configuration possibilities.
+`WhatsNewKit` enables you to showcase your awesome new app features like Apple did with Keynote, Pages and Numbers.
+It is designed from the ground up to be fully customized to your needs 🙌

 ## Example